codesydney/censusplus_nsw_birthrate/README.md

-# OPEND_NSWBirthRate
+# censusplus_nsw_birthrate

-This OPEND subproject deals with NSW birth rates from different NSW suburbs.
+This censusplus subproject deals with NSW birth rates from different NSW suburbs.
 Data was obtained from https://data.nsw.gov.au/

 This work is licensed under https://creativecommons.org/licenses/by/4.0/